OpEd: Deion Sanders and ESPN 30 for 30

 • Two games in the MLB conference series were played over the same weekend that the Falcons had a game in Miami.

-• Deion chose to play in MLB game on Saturday night, fly to Miami immediately following the conclusion of that game, play the NFL game on Sunday morning, fly back to were the baseball game was being held, and play in the next MLB game that Sunday night.
+• Deion chose to play in MLB game on Saturday night, fly to Miami immediately following the conclusion of that game, play the NFL game on Sunday morning, fly back to where the baseball game was being held, and play in the next MLB game that Sunday night.
 It would have Deion Sanders playing in 3 professional games (2 MLB play-off games and 1 NFL regular season game) within a span of about 20 hours.

 • Braves management was unhappy with his decision but since Deion was not contractually obligated to the Braves knew they couldn't stop him.